33 Things to Do in Minneapolis in Winter (2024)

 FAQs

+There are plenty of things to do in Minneapolis in winter.
 From holiday festivals to ice skating to sledding or just visiting the Mall of America, there are plenty of activities.

-Some of the best things to do in Minneapolis in December are visiting holiday markets, attending a show at the Guthrie Theater, seeing the holiday lights, or attending the Holidazzle festival.
+Some of the best things to do in Minneapolis in December are visiting holiday markets, attending a show at the Guthrie Theater, seeing the holiday lights, or attending the Holidazzle Festival.